brandontlocke/neatline-msudh-workshop/readme.md

 ### Adding records to Neatline Exhibits
 In Neatline, an exhibit is a single canvas (usually a map) that you can add images, texts, timelines, or illustrations to.

 All content (images, text, etc.) added to the exhibit must be added as a 'Record'.
 Records can be tied to a map (as a point, a shape, or a line), a timeline, or both.
-A record can either be text added through this interface (or an image or video, using custom HTML), or tied to an Omeka item.
+A record can either be text added through the Neatline exhibit interface (or an image or video, using custom HTML), or reference an Omeka item.

-2. There should be a 'Neatline' link on the left-hand side of the screen.
+1. There should be a 'Neatline' link on the left-hand side of the Omeka dashboard.
 Click on that to enter the Neatline editing dashboard.
-3. I've created an Exhibit for this workshop named 'MSU Campus History.'
+2. I've created an Exhibit for this workshop named 'MSU Campus History.'
 Click on that to edit it.

 On the Neatline editor page, click 'New Record.'
 This will bring up a record editing bar on the left side of the page with four tabs: Text, Item, Map, Style.
 There are 'Save' buttons at the bottom of each tabbed page, and it's recommended that you use them often.